gatk-workflows/gatk4-pathseq/README.md

 Builds a host reference for use with PathSeq

 ### Requirements/expectations :
-- FASTA file containing host sequences from NCBI RefSeq
+- FASTA file containing host sequences

 ### Output :
 - FASTA index and dictionary files